 I graduated with my Juris Doctor (JD) from the University of Alberta, Faculty of Law (2001).
 After clerking with the Alberta Court of Appeal, I completed my articles with the Federal Department of Justice.
 I then worked for two years as a Refugee Protection Officer with the Immigration and Refugee Board where I obtained experience in hundreds of immigration hearings and appeals.
 I received my Master of Laws (LLM) in Administrative Law from York University Osgoode Hall Law School (2010).
 My major research paper in support dealt with the unwarranted deference to refugee adjudication in Canada.

-I have been a practicing lawyer in Calgary and this is my tenth year of practice.
+I have practiced immigration law for over 14 years.
 I am the managing partner of Stewart Sharma Harsanyi which is one of the largest dedicated immigration firm in Canada and is a recognized leader in immigration.
 I represent clients on the full spectrum of immigration law, from multi-national oil companies seeking executive relocation and highly skilled workers to individuals seeking a better life in Canada.
+At present, I am an Adjunct Professor with the University of Calgary, Faculty of Law, teaching the Immigration and Refugee Law course this Fall.

 I regularly speak on immigration matters and have presented before the Criminal Trial Lawyers Association on two consecutive years as well as the Criminal Defense Lawyers Association of Calgary to discuss changes to immigration laws and the consequences of criminal convictions to foreign nationals and permanent residents.
 I was a speaker at the 2014, 2015 and 2017 National Immigration Law Conferences (CBA); at Legal Education Society of Alberta Conference (Immigration Fundamentals) in 2017; a centennial commemoration for the Komagata Maru; the Calgary Islamic Chamber of Commerce; the Calgary Board of Education’s International Youth Leadership Summit; the Ethno-Cultural Council of Calgary marking the International Day for the Elimination of Racial Discrimination; the Muslim Council of Calgary, among many others.